A local’s guide to Ipswich’s foodie scene

 Metro Hotel Ipswich International is about as central as you can get, located just a 10-minute stroll from the bustle of Top of Town, with the Ipswich Civic Centre and Market Square Park your neighbours on either side.

-If a BnB is more your style, try the cosy ensuites of Parkview Colonials Bed and Breakfast on Limestone Hill opposite Queen’s Park.
+If a BnB is more your style, try the cosy Parkview Colonials Bed and Breakfast on Limestone Hill opposite Queen’s Park.
 True to form, the interiors are decorated tastefully with period and antique memorabilia to give it that charm of yesteryear.

 If you’re a train lover, Jolie recommends choo-choo-choosing The Workshops Rail Museum as numero uno on your Ipswich to-do list.
 Even if you’re not a transport fanatic, you’ll still come away impressed and full of locomotive trivia knowledge after a few hours exploring Australia’s oldest railway workshops still in operation.